bchadfield/csw-website/help/save-content-as-new-version.markdown

 backup version of changes, e.g. changes made to a content item in Draft, prior to it being moved to the edit stage.

-Only admins and editors are able to save content as a new version.
+Only admins are able to save content as a new version.

 To save content as a new version: